Lake Michigan America’s Great Freshwater Coastline

 Landmarks & Architecture

-Classic walking tour of Cologne USD 18 combines historic façades with modern silhouettes.
+Parc de Montjuïc self-guided in-app audio tour USD 18 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.